Applied and Computational Mathematics

 Theory and algorithms of non-linear programming with an emphasis on modern computational considerations.
 Topics may include: optimality conditions for unconstrained and constrained optimization, gradient methods, conjugate direction methods, Newton method, quasi-Newton methods, penalty and barrier methods, augmented Langrangian methods and interior point methods.

 Basic equations governing compressible and incompressible fluid mechanics.
 Finite difference and finite volume schemes for hyperbolic, elliptic, and parabolic partial differential equations.
 Practical applications in low Reynolds number flow, high-speed gas dynamics, and porous media flow.
 Software design and use of public-domain codes.
 Students with credit for MATH 930 may not complete this course for further credit.

 Analysis of models from the natural and applied sciences via analytical, asymptotic and numerical studies of ordinary and partial differential equations.

-NOTE: SFU students enrolled in the Accelerated master's degree program within the Department of Mathematics may apply a maximum of 10 graduate course units, taken while completing the bachelor’s degree, towards the upper division undergraduate electives of the bachelor’s program and the requirements of the master’s degree.
-For more information go to: http://www.sfu.ca/dean-gradstudies/future/academicprograms/AcceleratedMasters.html.
+SFU students accepted in the accelerated master's within the Department of Mathematics may apply a maximum of 10 graduate course units, taken while completing the bachelor’s degree, towards the upper division electives of the bachelor’s program and the requirements of the master’s degree.
+For more information go to: https://www.sfu.ca/gradstudies/apply/programs/accelerated-masters.html.

 Academic Requirements within the Graduate General Regulations